-As a graduate student at St Hilda's, you will have a College Adviser who can help with any problems, particularly those which you might not normally take to someone in your Department.
+As a graduate student at St Hilda's, you will have a College Adviser who can help with any problems, particularly those which you might not normally take to someone in your department.
 College Advisers offer pastoral support and will be able to direct you to appropriate persons for assistance, for example on personal or coping issues.
-They can also discuss difficulties you may be experiencing in your Department or Faculty and/or with your supervisor; generally keep an eye on your progress (although not acting as a second supervisor); and perhaps offer general advice on applications for research funding, conferences and seminar attendance, publication and career plans.
+They can also discuss difficulties you may be experiencing in your department or faculty and/or with your supervisor; generally keep an eye on your progress (although not acting as a second supervisor); and perhaps offer general advice on applications for research funding, conferences and seminar attendance, publication and career plans.

 Students may disclose a mental or physical disability at any stage of their time at Oxford, but we urge you to do so as soon as possible so that we can help you to get the support you need.
 The University of Oxford has a Common Framework Statement which sets out the guiding principles that underpin the procedures for supporting disabled students.
 The usual procedure is for students to disclose their disability to the University Disability Advisory Service.
 This Office then arranges any necessary assessments, and informs and advises the student's college.
 Each college also has a Disability Lead Contact, and it is helpful if you make contact with this person as well.
 At St Hilda's, Dr Lorna Smith is the Disability Fellow.
-Mrs Suzie Hancock, the Academic Registrar, is the Disability Coordinator at the College.
+Rebekah Unwin, the Academic Registrar, is the Disability Coordinator at the College.
 If you have a long-term disability, the College can write to the Proctors in order to request any adjustments that you may need for your examinations.
 The permission given will then apply to all other examinations that you may take while you are at Oxford.
 If your requirements change, then please give the College plenty of notice so that we can be sure that arrangement are in place.
-Any student who is likely to require special provision for examinations (e.g. because of dyslexia) should contact the Academic Office.
+Any student who is likely to require special provision for examinations (e.g. because of dyslexia) should contact the Academic Registrar.